Ziggy Scalar Values

 Note that multiline literals don’t support escape sequences which makes them handy when you need a “raw string” to express things like regular expressions.

-Lastly, multiline literals don't include the last newline, so to have a trailing newline be part of your bytes, you will need to add a final empty line.
+Lastly, multiline literals don’t include the last newline, so to have a trailing newline be part of your bytes, you will need to add an extra final empty line.